gyliu1991/gyliu1991.github.io/_pages/about.md

 What’s New
 ====
+[4/2025] Our paper “Poisoning as a Post-Protection: Mitigating Membership Privacy Leakage From Gradient and Prediction of Federated Models” got accepted in [IEEE TDSC](https://gyliu1991.github.io/) !

 [3/2025] Our paper “Prototype Surgery: Tailoring Neural Prototypes via Soft Labels for Efficient Machine Unlearning” got accepted in [ACM CCS](https://www.sigsac.org/ccs/CCS2025/) 2025!

 Research Areas